 MySCAD online secure payment in U.S. dollars with electronic check, credit or debit card.
-Accepted credit cards include MasterCard, Discover and American Express.
+Accepted credit cards include Visa, MasterCard, Discover and American Express.
 Please note that there is an additional 2.7 percent charge on the total amount for students using a credit or debit card.

 Refer to the student financial services page on MySCAD for more information and payment options.

 How much does the program cost and what is included in the cost?

 The program fee is US$2,750.
 All of the following are included: